 By Rick Steves

 Every year, tourists visiting Europe leave behind millions of dollars of refundable sales taxes.
 For some, the headache of collecting the refund is not worth the few dollars at stake.
-But if you do any extensive shopping, consider that the refund is hard cash — free and fairly easy to claim.
-You just have to bring your passport along on your shopping trip, get the necessary documents from the retailer, and track down the right folks at the airport, port, or border when you leave.
-(This gives you something to do while you’re hanging around waiting for your flight.)
+But if you do any extensive shopping, the refund is fairly easy to claim: Bring your passport along on your shopping trip, get the necessary documents from the retailer, and track down the right folks at the airport, port, or border when you leave.

-The standard European Union Value-Added Tax ranges from 15 to 25 percent per country.
-Exact rates change; you can double-check with merchants when you're there.
+The standard European Union Value-Added Tax ranges from 8 to 27 percent per country.
+Exact rates change (and vary with the type of goods being purchased); you can double-check with merchants when you're there.

-Unlike business travelers, tourists aren't entitled to refunds on the tax they spend on hotels and meals.
-Still, you can get back most of the tax you paid on merchandise such as clothes, cuckoos, and crystal.
-You're not supposed to use your purchased goods before you leave Europe — if you show up at customs wearing your new Italian shoes, officials might look the other way, or they might deny you a refund.
+Though you aren't entitled to refunds on the tax you spend on hotels and meals, you can get back most of the tax you paid on merchandise such as clothes, cuckoos, and crystal.
+You're not supposed to use your purchased goods before you leave Europe — if you show up at customs wearing your new Dutch clogs, officials might look the other way, or they might deny you a refund.

-To get any refund, your purchase has to be above a certain amount — ranging from about $30 to several hundred dollars, depending on the country (except in Ireland, which has no minimum).
+To get any refund, your purchase has to be above a certain amount — ranging from about $25 to $300, depending on the country.
 Typically, you must ring up the minimum at a single retailer — you can't add up your purchases from various shops to reach the required amount — so if you're doing a lot of shopping, you'll benefit from finding one spot where you can buy big.
 If you'll be in Europe for a long time, shop near the end of your trip.
 You need to collect your refund within three months of your purchase.

-The details on how to get a refund vary per country, but generally you'll need to follow the same basic steps:
+The details on how to get a refund vary per country, but generally you'll need to follow these basic steps:

-Bring your passport along.
+Bring your passport.
 You'll likely be asked to present your passport when you make the purchase, in order to start the refund process.

 Shop at stores that know the ropes.
 Retailers choose whether to participate in the VAT-refund scheme.
 Most tourist-oriented stores do; often you'll see a sign in the window or by the cash register (if not, ask).
+For any significant purchase, even at a boutique shop, it's always worth asking about a VAT refund.
 It'd be a shame to spend big bucks at a place and not have a chance of getting a refund.

 Get the documents.
 When you make your purchase, have the merchant fill out the necessary refund document, often called a "tax-free form."
 Make sure the paperwork is done before you leave the store so there's nothing important missing.
 If they leave any blanks for you to fill out, be sure you understand what goes where.
 Attach your receipt to the form and stash it in a safe place.

+The precise details of getting your money back will depend on how a particular shop organizes its refund process.
 Some stores may offer to handle the rest of the hassle for you (if they provide this service, they likely have some sort of "Tax Free" sticker in the window).
-If you’re charming and at the right store, try talking the merchant into mailing your documents for you and reimbursing your credit card on the spot.
-You may also be able to take your paperwork to a nearby third-party agency to get an immediate cash refund (minus a commission for the quick service; these tend to be located at money-exchange counters near touristy landmarks).
-In either case, you’ll still need to get the documents stamped at the border, then mail them back; if they never receive the documents, they'll charge the refund to your credit card.
+In some cases, the merchant will reimburse your credit card on the spot.
+You may also be able to take your paperwork to a nearby third-party agency to get an immediate cash refund (minus a commission for the quick service; these tend to be located at money-exchange counters near touristy shopping areas — think the Champs-Elysées).
+In either case, you may need to get the documents stamped at the border, then mail them back; if the shop or agency never received the documents, they'll charge the refund to your credit card.

 Don't count on it.
 My readers have reported that, even when following all of the instructions carefully, sometimes the VAT refund just doesn't pan out.
-(For example, they have all the paperwork ready when they get to the airport — but can't find the customs official to process it.)
+(For example, they have all the paperwork ready when they get to the airport but can't find the customs official to process it, or they turn in their forms but never get paid.)
 These problems seem most prevalent in Italy.
 Your best odds are to buy from a merchant who knows how to deal with the red tape for you — but even that is not infallible.